not-an-aardvark/switch-album-import/README.md

 1. Install on a macOS device that's physically close to the Switch device.
 1. On the Switch, go to the Album, and open a screenshot or video that you want to export.
 Navigate to "Sharing and Editing", then "Send to Smartphone".
 You can also export a batch of screenshots rather than getting them one at a time.
 1. The Switch will display a QR code.
-Ignore it and tap the "+" button to open the "Trouble connecting?" menu.
+Ignore it and press the "+" button to open the "Trouble connecting?" menu.
 It will display an SSID and a password.
 1. Run this tool with `switch-album-import -ssid <the ssid> -password <the password> -output_dir <directory where files should be downloaded>`
 1. The files should appear in the specified folder.
 You can now exit the Switch UI.
 1. **Recommended:** After running this the first time, go to Network Preferences > Advanced, and uncheck "Auto-join" for the Switch's SSID in the list.
-The tool will auto-disconnect from the Switch hotspot before it exits, but this step will prevent your computer from automatically reconnecting to the Switch hotspot afterwards, so that it reconnects to your real wifi network instead.
-This setting only needs to be set once for each Switch that you import from.
+This should smooth out the process of reconnecting to your wifi network after running the script, and only needs to be done once for each Switch that you import from.
+(The tool auto-disconnects from the Switch hotspot before it exits, but this step prevents your computer from automatically reconnecting to the Switch hotspot afterwards, so that it reconnects to your real wifi network instead.)

 ## Protocol